caus-am/sigmasep/README.md

       year      = 2018
     }

-A significant part of the code is based on the code accompanying the following paper:
+A considerable part of the code is based on the code accompanying the following paper:

     @inproceedings{Hyttinen++2014,
       author    = {Hyttinen, A. and Eberhardt, F. and J{\"{a}}rvisalo, M.},